-- Eligibility for licensure in the state of Washington is a requirement of all resident applicants.
-PGY1 residents are required to have an active Washington State intern or pharmacist license by July 1st.
+- Eligibility for licensure in Washington is a requirement of all resident applicants.
+PGY1 residents must have an active Washington State intern or pharmacist license by July 1st.
 PGY2 residents are required to have an active Washington State pharmacist license by the end of the second week of July, while PGY1 residents have until September 15th to obtain an active Washington State pharmacist license. - 2.
 Failure to meet the licensing requirement will necessitate a meeting between the resident and the residency program director to develop a plan to provide sufficient oversight for the resident and safe conditions for patients until the resident is licensed.
-If the resident still does not have an active WA pharmacist license by the first weekend in August (PGY2) or October (PGY1), the resident will be required to make up integrated service hours once licensed.
-Failure to obtain licensure by September 1st (PGY2) or within 120 days of the start of the program (PGY1) will result in dismissal from the program.
+If the resident still does not have an active WA pharmacist license by the first weekend in August (PGY2) or October (PGY1), they must make up integrated service hours once licensed.
+Failure to obtain licensure by September 1st (PGY2) or within 120 days of the program's start (PGY1) will result in dismissal.